 Radiography remains the entry-level imaging option for many patients presenting with suspected hip or pelvic girdle pathologies, or regional manifestations of systemic disorders.
 After trauma, radiography is usually undertaken as the initial imaging of choice owing to the ability to obtain rapid, accurate information to guide emergent care for possible fractures or dislocations.1,3

 Basic landmarks guide the assessment of skeletal integrity.
 Shenton line is a curve of the lower border of the superior pubic ramus and the inferior aspect of the neck of the femur, forming a smooth arc.
 This arc is an important reference when considering the alignment of the femoral head and neck with the acetabulum.
 Ward triangle is a radiographically lucent zone of the femoral neck located between the primary or medial compressive trabeculae, secondary or lateral compressive trabeculae, and the principal tensile group of trabeculae.
-Also in reference to the acetabulum is the identification of four fundamental osseous landmarks: iliopectineal line, ilioischial line, anterior rim of the ...
+Also in reference to the acetabulum is the identification of four fundamental osseous landmarks: iliopectineal line, ilioischial line, anterior rim ...